 Unfortunately, short of a major rehauling of the highway junction system here, there do not seem to be any easy changes to improve safety.

 Distracted Driving is Likely a Huge Factor – But That May Change

 When considering the possible causes for these high incidences of accidents, Ohio authorities believe that distracted driving is the primary contributing factor to serious car accidents in the state.
 According to the Ohio State Highway Patrol, over 91,000 car accidents since 2013 have occurred due to distracted driving – leading to over 47,000 injuries and 305 fatalities.

-Fortunately, in February 2020, the state has introduced the Hands-Free Ohio Bill, which aims to make distracted driving a primary offense.
-Although the bill is still currently under legislation, it can hopefully curb the influx of serious car accidents and aim to reduce the total number of distracted drivers on the road.
+Fortunately, in February 2020, the state introduced the Hands-Free Ohio Bill, which aims to make distracted driving a primary offense.
+Although the bill is still currently under legislation, it can hopefully curb the influx of serious car accidents and reduce the total number of distracted drivers on the road.

 It remains to be seen whether further improvements can be made to ensure the safety of drivers in Ohio, but studies like these will hopefully inform enough people to empower change and improvement in driver safety across the board.

-For more information on the methodology, data sources or takeaways of the study please contact our Ohio car accident lawyers today.
+For more information on the methodology, data sources or takeaways of the study, please contact our Ohio car accident lawyers today.